-All Apogee Thunderbolt interfaces can be connected to Mac computers with USB-C Thunderbolt 3 using Apple's adapter:
+All Apogee Thunderbolt interfaces can be connected to Mac computers with USB-C Thunderbolt 3 or 4 ports using Apple's adapter:

 Note: Some 3rd-party venders sell a Display Port adapter.
 Though the plug is the same size and shape as Thunderbolt 2 & 1, these adapters do not support Thunderbolt.